PrestaShop/performance-project/shop/README.md

 php app/console.php
 ```

+This last line generates data into the directory `generated_data`

 ## 2/ Generate prestashop performance image

-Copy generated fixture data into the shop image
+Copy generated fixture data into the shop image.
+Build docker image with it.

 ```
 cd ..